Huncho-J/SwapCentral-Sale/README.md

 - integrate backend with Moralis
 - Add deflationary features to Central Token.

-- **V2/V3 of DEX maybe be based from forking a popular DEXs like PancakeSwap and UniSwap
+- **V2/V3 of DEX is based off of forking popular DEXs like PancakeSwap.

 # Built with
 - frameworks: Truffle & React